imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/people.md

 ---
-title: Overview of People companion app
-description: Learn about the People Companion app, which enhances team collaboration by providing quick access to employee profiles, organizational charts, and contact information.
+title: "Overview of Microsoft 365 companions People" ms.author: nwhite
 author: nicholasswhite
-ms.author: nwhite
 manager: dougeby
 audience: ITPro
 ms.topic: overview
 ms.service: o365-proplus-itpro
+ms.collection:
+ - tier1
+ - essentials-overview
 ms.localizationpriority: medium
-ms.collection: Tier1
+ms.custom: intro-overview
-recommendations: false
+recommendations: true
-ms.date: 02/24/2025
+description: "Learn about the People Companion app, including key features, availability, and privacy considerations." ms.date: 03/07/2025
 ---

-# Overview of People companion app
+# Overview of Microsoft 365 companions People

-The People companion app helps teams collaborate efficiently by providing quick access to employee profiles, organizational charts, and contact information—all from the Windows taskbar.
-Users can easily search for coworkers, view shared files, check availability, and start conversations without switching between apps.
-By integrating with your organization’s directory, the app ensures that profile details remain up to date, making it easier to connect with the right people at the right time.
+The People companion app helps users quickly find coworkers, view org charts, check availability, and start conversations—all without switching between apps.

 ## Key Features

-- View a Person’s Card – Quickly access detailed profiles of colleagues, including their roles, contact information, and more.
+- View a person’s card - Quickly access detailed profiles of colleagues, including their roles, contact information, and more.
-- Availability Information – Check the availability status of team members to find the best time to connect.
+- Availability information - Check the availability status of team members to find the best time to connect.
-- Org Chart Information – Navigate through the organizational structure to understand team hierarchies and reporting lines.
+- Org chart information - Navigate through the organizational structure to understand team hierarchies and reporting lines.
-- Start a Conversation – Initiate conversations directly through Teams or Email, making it easy to collaborate and communicate.
+- Start a conversation - Initiate conversations directly through Teams or Email, making it easy to communicate.

 ## Privacy and Security

 - Profile accuracy – The app syncs with your organization’s directory to maintain accurate and up-to-date employee information.
 - Data protection – Stringent security measures are in place to ensure that your information remains private.
-- External communication – Users can connect with external contacts if they previously interacted through Microsoft 365 services, such as Teams or email.
+- External communication – Users can connect with external contacts if they’ve interacted through Microsoft 365 services, such as Teams or email.

 :::image type="content" source="media/people-app.png" alt-text="Windows desktop showing the People app open, displaying a list of favorite and top contacts with availability status and communication options.":::